envytools/envytools/hwdocs/graph/ctxobj.rst

 0304   SIZE

 The clip rectangle state can be loaded in two ways:

 - submit CORNER method twice, with upper-left and bottom-right corners
- - submit CORNER method with upper-right corner, then SIZE method To enable that, clip rectangle method operation is a bit unusual.
+- submit CORNER method with upper-right corner, then SIZE method

+To enable that, clip rectangle method operation is a bit unusual.

-[XXX: check if still applies on NV03+]
+.. todo:: check if still applies on NV03+

 Note that the clip rectangle state is internally stored relative to the absolute top-left corner of the framebuffer, while coordinates used in